Clenlo Advert - February 1982

 A powerful multi-user system for under £6,600

-As more adverts are added to the collection, the fun becomes discovering more and more obscure microcomputers that time forgot.
+As more adverts are added to the collection, the challenge is on to discover more and more obscure microcomputers that time forgot.

-And this is defintely one such computer: the Clenlo Ace Multi-User System, from Clenlo Computing Systems of south-east London.
+And this is defintely one such computer: the Clenlo Ace Multi-User System, from Clenlo Computing Systems of south-east London, a company that disappeared without trace but which was at one point a reseller of Morrow Design's Decision 1.

-It's a multi-user system in the style at the time, which was to host an individual processor and memory board - which Clenlo called the DPC-180 and which was based on a Z80A - on an S-100 bus, with another Z80A CPU to manage everything.
+The Ace, meanwhile, was a multi-user system in the style at the time, which was to host an individual processor and memory board for each user - which Clenlo called the DPC-180 and which was based on a Z80A - on an S-100 bus, with another Z80A CPU to manage everything.

 Each user then shared systems resources like printers and hard disk, whilst connecting to "their" processor, which ran CP/M, over RS232 serial with a terminal of some sort, whilst the system itself ran DPC/OS multi-user operating system.